andreiw/FdtBusPkg/README.md

 either passed to UEFI by higher-privileged firmware.

 > [!NOTE]
-> This is a staging branch created as part of the ongoing
+> Relation to https://github.com/intel/FdtBusPkg - this is a direct continuation
-> [RISE](https://riseproject.dev/) collaboration.
-The net goal is to
+> of the work I've done at Intel before I left.
+Most likely, the Intel repo is dead,
-> upstream to TianoCore edk2 and the UEFI Specification.
+> as I was the owner and the only remaining contributor to the project.

 Advantages:
 - Allows UEFI developers to fully embrace modularity and code reuse.